 Facilitators: A group of student leaders will serve as cluster facilitators for the weekend retreat, as well as mentors for their group participants.
 They will facilitate all group activities during the retreat.

-Participants: Freshmen and Transfer students who are interested in attending BSE will be able to fill out the application when they open in May 2022 and will receive confirmation regarding selections in early August.
+Participants: Freshmen and Transfer students who are interested in attending BSE will be able to fill out the application and will receive confirmation regarding selections in early August.

 Who can attend the retreat?

-Registration does not guarantee participation in the weekend retreat; registration for BSE 2022-2023 details will be available in the Spring of 2022.
+Registration does not guarantee participation in the weekend retreat; registration for BSE 2023-2024 details are available below.

 If you have any questions, please contact us directly at firstname.lastname@example.org.